 The Bhutan Country Strategy 2019-2023 supports Bhutan in the transition period until its graduation from Least Developed Country status foreseen at the end of 2023 and stipulates the phasing out of Austrian Development Cooperation from Bhutan by 2023.
 Austria has committed to assist Bhutan in the areas of Governance and Sustainable Energy.

 Diplomatic relations between Bhutan and Thailand were established on 14 November 1989.
 The Royal Families of the two countries have shared strong relations since prior to 1989 and have exchanged visits.
-Mr. Kinzang Dorji is the Ambassador-designate of Bhutan to Thailand.
-Thailand is yet to appoint a successor to the former Ambassador H.E.
-Mrs. Arunrung Phothong Humphreys.
+Mr. Kinzang Dorji is the Ambassador of Bhutan to Thailand.
+Thailand’s Ambassador to Bhutan is H.E.
+Mrs. Makawadee Sumitmor since July 2021.

 Beginning in the 1980s when Thailand offered few training slots under the Department of Technical and Economic Cooperation’s (DTEC, or Thai International Cooperation Agency since March 2005) Groups Training Program, Human Resource Development has been the main area of cooperation between the two countries.
 TICA also offers scholarships for Bhutanese students to pursue higher studies in Thailand.
 Besides TICA, private universities in Thailand also offer scholarships to Bhutanese students.
 In addition, His Majesty’s Secretariat and Royal Civil Service Commission receive numerous scholarships annually from various universities, schools, and hospitals in Thailand.